 The first section, “Architectural Features,” looks at how to make the most of a space while retaining its original features, such as exposed brickwork and concrete floors.
 It also draws on examples of former industrial buildings across the world that have been renovated to create distinctive homes and workspaces.
 The second section, “Decorative Details,” provides tips on how to recreate the warehouse aesthetic in any home, from repurposing pallets and breeze-blocks as furniture to transforming exhaust cones into unique lighting fixtures.
 A reference section provides ideas on where to source everything from furniture to finishes.

-Sophie Bush is the editor of Warehouse Home, an online and print magazine focused on warehouse living.
+Sophie Bush is the editor of Warehouse Home, an online and print magazine focused on warehouse living, and founder of the Warehouse Home interior design studio.